lupyuen/remote-pinetime-bot/README.md

 # remote-pinetime-bot: Telegram Bot to flash and test PineTime firmware remotely

-This bot watches a Telegram group for flashing commands and flashes the firmware to PineTime.
+This bot watches a Telegram group for flashing commands and flashes the firmware to [PineTime Smart Watch](https://wiki.pine64.org/index.php/PineTime).
 The display on PineTime is streamed live to YouTube, so you can use the bot to test PineTime firmware remotely.

 Join the "Remote PineTime" Telegram group...